cyrilletuzi/vscode-angular-schematics/README.md

 Also, inside a team, you can either decide that:
 - everyone do things the way they want, resulting in a big mess over time
-- decide the better way to do things, and share the same practices accross the team
+- decide the better way to do things, and share the same good practices accross the team

 ## Getting started